ANDREW FLYNN | Artistic Director

 BRENDAN FOREMAN | Graphic Design

-Brendan also has an involvement in music promotion and production, having programmed the Guinness Temple Bar Blues Festival and organised music tours in Ireland and the UK.
+Brendan Foreman has many years experience designing print and digital for leading Irish agencies and the cultural sector.
+He was resident graphic designer with the Abbey Theatre for 8 years and a director of Graphiconies – a design studio specialising in the cultural and social sectors – for 10 years.
+Brendan is also involved with music promotion and production, having programmed the Guinness Temple Bar Blues Festival and organised music tours in Ireland and the UK.
 He designs and publishes an occasional music fanzine - Blue Navigator - and has produced albums on its off-shoot record label. www.brendanforeman.com

 Decadent Theatre Company

 Nominated for Special Judges Prize by the Irish Times Theatre Awards 2013 for Decadent Theatre Company's contribution to the Irish theatre scene.

 Nominated for Best Set Design at Irish Times Theatre Awards 2013 for the Decadent Theatre Company Production of 'A Skull in Connemara' by Martin McDonagh.

 Nominated for Best Supporting Actress Irish Times Theatre Awards 2012 for the Decadent Theatre Company Production of ‘Doubt’ by John Patrick Shanley.

 Nominated for Best Sound Design by the Irish Times Theatre Awards 2012 for the Decadent Theatre Company Production of ‘Doubt’ by John Patrick Shanley.

 Nominated for Best Director by the Irish Times Theatre Awards 2012 for the Decadent Theatre Company Production of ‘Port Authority’ by Conor McPherson